guinetn/browserLocalHomepage/readme.md

 * Each book can have a markdown file (.md)
 * This .md file is converted in html on the fly when you press <kbd>→</kbd>
-* The sequence '::::' is the chapter separator (any number of ':' superior to 3).
+* The sequence '::::' is the chapter separator (at least 4 ':').
 Chapters are not limited in size.
-* Chapters can contains youtube video (and kind of by extension)
+* Chapters can contains youtube video (and kind of by extensions)
 * Chapters can have nested chapters

 ```md